chapter-three/jcc-srl/README.md

  - `master` - clean stable production code.
 Lives on the Pantheon "dev" environment.
    - On Pantheon `master` branch is the default "dev" environment.
    - We can deploy `master` to "Live" by tagging commits appropriately. (automated)
-   - **Merging to master on Github WILL deploy to Live**
+   - **Do not commit directly to master**
  - `stage` - code that is ready for client review.
 Lives on the "stage" Multidev environment.
- - `develop` - unstable test code for internal QA and integration testing.
+ - `develop` - Peer-reviewed test code for internal QA and integration testing.
 Lives on the "develop" Multidev environment.

-### Workflow
+### Pre-Launch Workflow

- - Make new feature branches from the most stable branch (`feature/[ticket-id]--short-description`)
+ - Make new feature branches from `develop` (`feature/[ticket-id]--short-description`)
-   - From `master` for production sites.
-   - Possibly from `stage` for pre-production sites, depending on if you commit completed work to a (future production) `master` branch at the end of sprints.
+ - All commits should begin with ticket id and specifically explain changes made.
+Ex: `[TW14842504] Updating README.md db import instructions and workflow notes.`
- - Push feature branches github and Pull Request against `develop` for code review.
+ - Push feature branches github and Pull Request(PR) against `develop` for code review.
+PRs should be approved by another developer.
  - Merge to develop for CI testing and deploy to develop environment for QA.
    - QA Pass: Pull Request / Merge feature branch to current `stage` branch for CI build/deploy to stage environment.
-   - QA Fail: Keep working on feature branch and repeat.
+   - QA Fail: Check out feature branch, rebase develop, and continue working.

+### Post-Launch Workflow
+- Follow pre-launch instructions.
 - User Acceptance and signoff of features on `stage`.
-   - Pass: At end of the sprint, merge all approved features to master for CI deploy to production.
+   - Pass: At end of the development cycle, merge all approved features to master for CI deploy to production.
-     - If all features in `stage` are approved, stage branch can be merged to `master` IF you're sure it's clean.
+     - If all features in `stage` are approved, stage branch can be merged to `master`.
-     - Otherwise, merge approved features individually, or use a `release branch` to collect them and merge that to master.
+     - Alternatively, merge approved features individually, or use a `release branch` to collect them and merge that to master.
-   - Fail: Rework the feature branch and repeat from develop environment.
+   - Fail: Rebase the feature branch and repeat from develop environment.
- - Repeat for next sprint.

 ### Pantheon, Multidev and Epics

 Given this project will be developed on [Pantheon](https://pantheon.io), at least initially, here are some additional notes.

  - [Terminus](https://pantheon.io/docs/terminus) is a commandline tool for interaction with Pantheon.
-   - You can use the web dashboard, but I'll reference some terminus commands here.
+   - You can also use the web dashboard in place of most of these commands.

 We're using a Parallel Git Workflow, rather than the standard Pantheon workflow, so we have the 3 environments described above. `develop` and `stage` are Pantheon "Multisite" environments.